Tahini sauce is a creamy, nutty, healthy condiment from the Mediterranean and Middle Eastern cuisines.

 STORAGE

-Refrigerator: Store in a sealed jar in the fridge for up to 5 days.
-Stir well before serving.
-After a few days, you might want to add a squeeze of fresh lemon juice or a dash of water to thin it up.
+• Refrigerator: Store in a sealed jar for up to 5 days.
+Stir before serving; add lemon juice or water if it thickens.

-Freezer: To freeze tahini sauce, transfer it to ice cube trays and freeze it for up to 6 months.
-Thaw in the refrigerator overnight.
+• Freezer: Freeze in ice cube trays for up to 6 months.
+Thaw overnight in the fridge.

 Nutrition